onabz/muscle_gains/README.md

 - Hoover effect on each membership plan card on the membership page when a user rolls the mouse pointer over it.
 - Add some images to the About page that help show some of the important features of Muscle Gains.

+## Technologies Used

+- I used HTML to design the entire frame work of the website.
+- I used CSS to design the enitre website.
+- I used the Favicon.io converter to compress my favicon image.
+- I used Gitpod as my code editor to write all the codes used throughout the website.
+- I used Github to host my repositories.
+- I used Git for version control of my website.

 ## Testing